mchenggit/kabanero-event/architecture/README.md

    - Monitor the status of PipelineRun and update the summary in the status field of KabaneroRun.

+The kabanero operator also reacts to changes to the KabaneroRun resource instance:
+- When the instance is modified, modify/delete/create pipeline resources to match the specification change.
+- When the instance is deleted, delete pipeline resources related to this run.

 #### Other Ways to Trigger a Build

 There are many other ways to trigger a run:
 - Manually by apply a new KabaneroRun resource
-- Programmatically by some other service.
+- Programmatically by some other service or event listener.
 For example, a button set up on github repository may invoke a REST call to a service that starts a manual run on the repository.
-- Programmatically by some other service

 #### Additional Options on KabaneroRun: